mia-care/documentation/docs/p4samd/security/roles_permissions.md

 ## Security policies

-The Role-Based Access Control (RBAC) security policies illustrated so far are enforced in two different but complementary ways:
+The Role-Based Access Control (RBAC) security policies are enforced in two different but complementary ways:

-- Visual elements, like buttons and menus, allowing the user to perform a certain action are hidden if the user is missing the required permission(s).
+- Visual elements, like buttons and menus, allowing the user to perform a certain action are hidden if the user is missing the required permissions.
-- P4SaMD APIs are protected with [Rönd][rond], a distributed security policy evaluation tool integrated natively with the Mia-Platform Console.
+- API endpoints are protected with [Rönd][rond], a distributed security policy evaluation tool integrated natively with the Mia-Platform Console.

-The association between roles and permissions (i.e. which P4SaMD permissions are granted to each Console role) is managed using [Rönd roles][rond].
+The association between roles and permissions is managed using [Rönd roles][rond].

 The following sections provide details about the security policies enforced for each capability mentioned previously.

 ### Download documentation

-A user must have the `p4samd.documentation.download` permission to be able to download any of the [automatically generated reports][reports], both on the [Overview page][overview] and the [Software items][software-items] section.
+A user must have the `p4samd.documentation.download` permission to download any of the [automatically generated reports][reports], both on the [Overview page][overview] and the [Software items][software-items] section.

 Without the required permissions, the user cannot: